 Fathers did clean their baby's or child's poo if the mother was busy or not available.
-Some people thought men should not do this because other people might think he was doing a "woman's job".
-In the past it was also thought that handling children's poo could bring bad luck in hunting and fishing.
-However, people said that these beliefs are changing, and some men could be praised for looking after children, including cleaning their poo.
+Some people thought men should not do this because other people might think he was doing a "woman's job", particularly if relatives were present.
+However, many respondents thought men could be praised for looking after children, including cleaning their poo, and could be considered cooperative, supportive fathers.